ISRAEL AND HAMAS: The Facts

 At 6.30am on the morning of October 7, 2023, Hamas launched an attack on Israel.
 The attack included hundreds of indiscriminately fired rockets, balaclava-clad fighters dropping from paragliders to cross the border, and ground assaults on civilians in their homes, on city streets and at a music festival.
 More than 1,200 people were killed, including a large number of internationals.

-The nature of the reported atrocities that were committed during the attack included rape, torture, and the beheading of babies. (claims that these beheadings did not take place have now been disproved).
-Additionally, more than 240 people were taken hostage and dragged into Gaza to an unknown fate.
+The nature of the reported atrocities that were committed during the attack included rape, torture, and the beheading of babies.
+Additionally, more than 240 people were taken hostage and dragged into Gaza.
+Of these, 76 are still being held with only 42 of those believed to be alive.

 So, what is Hamas?

-Hamas is a militant Islamic Jihadist movement which first emerged in 1988 and which now rules the Gaza Strip, to the south-west of Israel.
+Hamas is a militant Islamic Jihadist movement which first emerged in 1988 and which, until recently, ruled the Gaza Strip, to the south-west of Israel.
 The word ‘Hamas’ is an acronym for the Arabic phrase Ḥarakah al-Muqāwamah al-ʾIslāmiyyah which means ‘Islamic Resistance Movement’. (in Hebrew, the word ‘hamas’ means ‘violence’).
 In a very real sense, Hamas is driven by the same objectives which motivated ISIS.
 In fact, according to a leading Muslim academic, Hamas IS ISIS.

-Hamas took control of Gaza following elections held in 2006 in a bloody coup in which they murdered hundreds of political rivals.
-Hamas now exercises a dictatorship over the people of Gaza.
+Hamas took control of Gaza following elections held in 2006 in a bloody coup in which they murdered hundreds of political rivals and, until they were overthrown by Israel, exercised a dictatorship over the people of Gaza.

-Hamas receives significant funding and support from Iran, Qatar and bordering Egypt.
-It also receives support, indirectly, from the United Nations – particularly through UNRWA, a UN agency which has been repeatedly censured by many UN member nations for its support of terrorist activities, corruption, and for teaching children to glorify the murder of Jews in its schools.
+During it’s reign of terror, Hamas received significant funding and support from Iran, Qatar and Egypt.
+It also received support, indirectly, from the United Nations – particularly through UNRWA, a UN agency which has been repeatedly censured by many UN member nations for its support of terrorist activities, corruption, and for teaching children to glorify the murder of Jews in its schools.

-Hamas wants to eliminate the Jews and establish a Caliphate in the whole land of Israel.
-It makes no secret of this and has repeatedly declared that its purpose is to create a state of ‘permanent total war between Israel and its neighbours’.
+Hamas wanted to eliminate the Jews and establish a Caliphate in the whole land of Israel.
+It made no secret of this and repeatedly declared that its purpose was to create a state of ‘permanent total war between Israel and its neighbours’.

-As such, the barbaric nature of the October 7 attack should not come as a surprise to anyone.
-Hamas is a terrorist organisation, with no interest in the welfare of Palestinian civilians except as expedient political tools, and the attack was entirely consistent with the Hamas Charter which calls for the total elimination of Israel and the Jewish people.
+As such, the barbaric nature of the October 7 attack should not have come as a surprise to anyone.
+Hamas was a terrorist organisation, with no interest in the welfare of Palestinian civilians except as expedient political tools, and the attack was entirely consistent with the Hamas Charter which called for the total elimination of Israel and the Jewish people.
 This is typified in many places in the Charter, including Article 5 which says:

 ‘The Day of Judgment will not come about until Moslems fight Jews and kill them’.